sartography/SpiffWorkflow/doc/internals.rst

 which will end up executing).
 Each Task object is basically a node in the derivation tree.
 Each task in the tree links back to its parent (there are no connection objects).
-The processing is done by walking down the derivation tree one Task at a time and moving the task (and it's children) through the sequence of states towards completion.
+The processing is done by walking down the derivation tree one Task at a time and moving the task (and its children) through the sequence of states towards completion.

 You can serialize/deserialize specs and open standards like OpenWFE are